2016-fantasy/presidential-frontend/docs/design.md

 #### Trading

 Sorry, but your candidate(s) may start to perform poorly in your league, so you should have a way to trade them or somehow dump them.

+#### Themed Leagues

+Themes are like simulations.
+The creation of their owners and players.
+It would probably be fun (and has been successfully done in other areas) to role-play at least what are perceived to be real-world roles.
+For example, you may play in a billionaire political hedge fund league where you and your fellow players "invest" (points, in-game currency, whatever) in various candidates and receive awards based on how well your candidates do with regard to various metrics defined by the league/fund.
+Another example might be a leauge of political strategists, lobbiests, or other ilk that is only seeking victory through complete domination.
+I don't think we want to get too far into the details of simulating all of these scenarios, but having some support to at least allow leagues to role-play it could be fun and entertaining.